krupalshah/Composer/README.md

 <img src="/raw/legocomposer.jpg?raw=true" width="250" height="250"/>

 Composer helps you to organize and execute multiple interdependent input/output tasks such as webservice calls, database read/writes and file i/o together with concurrency support using `java.util.concurrent` APIs.<br/>
 It is compatible with Java 8 & above on all JVM based platforms including Android.

 Most client-side mobile/web applications and backend services communicating with each other require a framework in which interdependent asynchronous tasks can be glued together.
 There are many libraries out there which allow doing this very effectively.
 However, many of them are either not available for all platforms or require a steep learning curve.
 Composer does not aim to provide an extensible API for managing asynchronous tasks.
-Instead, it aims to provide a minimal, easy to use API which can be useful for the scenarios where interdependency between such tasks forces you to write boilerplate code for managing state, checking conditions or handling errors.
+Instead, it aims to provide a minimal, easy to use API which can be useful for the scenarios where interdependency between such tasks forces you to write boilerplate code for managing state, validating conditions or handling errors.

 Here is an example of how you can use Composer to create a chain of tasks.
 Consider a scenario where you want to get an associated twitter account details for your app user, fetch different kinds of twitter data for that user, show them on app UI and then track the event in your analytics database.
 All of these tasks are asynchronous and dependent on each other.

 ```java
 Composer.startWith(currentUser.getUserId(), err -> logger.log(err))